 Made in the USA, this protein-focused low fat dry dog food is packed with micronutrients such as antioxidants, omega fatty acids, glucosamine, and probiotics.
 This reduced fat formula also has some trace elements, vitamins and minerals added to make it complete.

 There are low-fat dog foods, grain-free dog foods, natural dog foods, and there is Wellness CORE encompassing these three diets altogether.
 Priced very decently, this dog food is ranking high in most bestselling lists because it offers both weight control and a lot of health benefits.
 When transitioning to this new low fat diet, do it gradually otherwise you may have to cope with some dog farts for a few days or weeks.

 3. Natural Balance Original Ultra Reduced Calorie

-This low fat recipes is especially designed for overweight, senior and less active dogs who find it hard to maintain a healthy weight, and body fat level.
-Even with reduced calories, this low fat dog food is complete and balanced thanks to the use of brown rice, chicken, potato fiber, barley and salmon meal.
+This low fat recipe is specially designed for overweight, senior and less active dogs who find it hard to maintain a healthy weight, and body fat level.
+Even with reduced calories, this low-fat dog food is complete and balanced thanks to the use of brown rice, chicken, potato fiber, barley and salmon meal.

 This formula is made using quality ingredients and meats including: